0xleozera/barcodezera/README.md

   <h1 align="center">Barcodezera</h1>
 </p>

-Barcodezera is a simple CLI to get numbers of your barcode.
+Barcodezera is a simple CLI to get numbers of your barcode or bank slip.

 ## Installation